-In 1859, around a year and a half before the start of the Civil War, abolitionist John Brown tried to lead a slave uprising in Virginia.
-His efforts cost him his life, but his cause lived on when the slaves were set free six years later.
+In 1859, around a year and a half before the start of the Civil War, abolitionist John Brown tried to lead an uprising in Virginia.
+His efforts cost him his life, but his cause lived on when the enslaved were set free six years later.

 Abolitionist John Brown

 John Brown was an abolitionist.
 This means that he wanted to abolish slavery.
 John tried to help black people who had escaped from slavery in the South.
 He became passionate about ending slavery once and for all.
 He also became frustrated with the peaceful nature of the abolitionist movement.
 John felt that slavery was a horrible crime and that he should use any means necessary to put an end to it, including violence.